 Apple gets a lot of kudos in the security community about their approach to end-to-end encryption.
 WhatsApp and Signal made headlines in years past.
 Tozny makes end-to-end encryption toolkits for developers.
 Customers ask regularly why end-to-end encryption is necessary when HTTPS is pretty secure.

-- How many times does data get decrypted and re-encrypted in its journey from your user to your system?
+- How many times does data get encrypted and decrypted on its journey from your user to your system?

 - How many systems get access to the unencrypted data along the way?

 - And how many different administrators or departments are responsible for all the steps in this elaborate journey?
 And did they get it right?

 Many organizations use HTTPS for data in transit and find another approach for data at rest.
 We call this “point-to-point” encryption as opposed to “end-to-end” encryption.
-It’s important and you should do that, but read on for some ways to think about improving your security beyond point-to-point to reduce the impact of data breaches.
+It’s important and you do that, but read on for some ways to think about improving your security beyond point-to-point to reduce the impact of data breaches.

 The Reality of HTTPS – encryption of data in transit (DIT)

 Let’s start simple.
 Here’s a picture of how HTTPS makes us feel like we’re doing a good job of encrypting data.
 Red typically stands for unencrypted (plain text) data, and black stands for encrypted data:

 Simple, right?
-Data is secure on your user’s mobile phone, it’s secure in transit, and it’s secure on your server… Although this makes it look like data is always encrypted, it’s a bit too simple actually.
+Data is secure on your user’s mobile phone, it’s secure in transit, and it’s secure on your server…so it appears that data is always encrypted, but that is a bit of a simplification.